Theodo-UK/RN-common-docs/docs/deployment.md

 #### Production

-Every time we decide to do a deployment, the code should be:
+Every time you decide to do a deployment, the code should be:

 - first, soft deployed **if there are no native code change**, so that current users get the update as soon as possible.
   If the deployment is a super important bugfix the soft deployment can be made `mandatory` in the Codepush Appcenter portals so that customers get the update immediately.